-During the year, no Governors received any reimbursement of expenses (2015 - £NIL).
+During the year ended 31 August 2017, no Governors received any reimbursement of expenses (2016 - £nil).

-The Academy received grant funding from the DfE for H Turner to provide governance support to another academy trust.
+Last year the Academy received grant funding from the DfE for H Turner to provide governance support to another Academy Trust.
 The remuneration indicated above was funded by this grant.
 H Turner did not receive any remuneration in respect of his role as a governor of the Academy Trust.